 Each performance flows seamlessly into a candlelit procession to the Cross Bones site.
 There, the ribbons and other totems are tied to the bars of the iron gates, the names of the dead read aloud and prayers said to light their ‘open pathways’.

-The first 11 Halloween of Cross Bones rituals were conducted by John Crow, variously assisted by the Irish poet and musician Niall McDevitt and actor-singer Michelle Watson, who played the part of The Goose for 7 of the first 10 annual performances.
+The Halloween of Cross Bones rituals were conducted by John Crow, variously assisted by the Irish poet and musician Niall McDevitt and actor-singer Michelle Watson, who played the part of The Goose for 7 of the first 10 annual performances, with Ground Control by Katy Kaos.
 Jahnet de Light led the tantric pulse for the first 10 Halloweens, and trained her Whores d’Oevres to hold the space for this third aspect of the triple ritual at the eleventh.

 The 13th Halloween of Crossbones, on 31st October 2010, completed a magical cycle.
 As Crow called out the Goose blessing at the gates, a chevron of five wild geese flew directly over the graveyard.